Samsung Galaxy Note 8: Reception

 Camera testing company DxOMark gave the Note 8 a rating of 94, the joint-highest score of any phone, shared with the iPhone 8 Plus.
-Just a few days after the report of the Note 8 published was, the Pixel 2 tested was and given a 98 score, besting them both.
+Just a few days after the report of the Note 8 published was, the Pixel 2 was tested and given a 98 score, besting them both.
 It was noted that the Note 8 had better optical image stabilization than the IPhone X.

 Like the Galaxy S8 and Galaxy S8+, the Note 8 was heavily criticized for its placement of the fingerprint scanner, which unlike most other Android phones that have the fingerprint scanner placed underneath the rear camera, the S8, S8+ and Note 8 instead had it placed next to the camera, making it uncomfortable and forces many users to shift their hands upwards in order to reach it.

 Due to the battery incident with the Note 7, Samsung was more cautious with the Note 8, implementing a slightly smaller battery than the Note 7, which had a 3500 mAh battery; a non-removable 3300mAh lithium-ion battery was used in the Note 8.
 As a result, the Note 8 did not have the best battery life, and many users did not hold back from complaining about it.

-The Note 8 was praised by both consumers and critics for the "Infinity Display" (meaning the display has much smaller bezels than the traditional smartphone), for its "punchy colors" and brightness, which is approximately 1200 nits.
+The Note 8 was praised by both consumers and critics for the “Infinity Display” (meaning the display has much smaller bezels than the traditional smartphone), for its "punchy colors” and brightness, which is approximately 1200 nits.